-Example: One Component Set could be set up containing only those components that are needed for a news article, another for a blog post, yet another for publishing to a digital channel, and so on.
+Example: One Component Set could be set up containing only those components that are needed for a news article, another for a blog post, and so on.

 A Component Set is assigned to an article template; each template can have only one Component Set assigned.

 When a Digital article is created, it is based on an article template.
 The Component Set that is assigned to the template is used to define the components that a user can make use of in that article.
 Using this method, controlling the available components for a Digital article can be done for each individual article.

 Example: A Component Set is created containing only a Title, Header, and Body component.
 A Digital article template is created named 'Basic article'.
 When a user now creates a new Digital article based on the 'Basic article' template, the created article only contains a Title, Header, and Body component.